KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 - Validation of use cases and business processes
 - Validation of business data sets
 - Review of data model(s) with vendors
-### Clinical and Technical Assurance and UK Core Development and Release
+### Clinical and Technical Assurance and NHS England IG Development and Release
-Clinical and Technical assurance occurs during the UK Core development process.
-Selected UK Core assets at draft status must go through the assurance process in order to move to the status of Draft Standard for Trial Use (DSTU) prior to readiness for the HL7 ballot process.
+Clinical and Technical assurance occurs during the NHS England IG development process.
+Selected NHS England IG assets at draft status must go through the assurance process in order to move to the status of Draft Standard for Trial Use (DSTU) prior to readiness for the HL7 ballot process.
 Find out more about NHS England [Release management](https://simplifier.net/guide/NHSE-Design-and-Development-Approach2/Home/Management/Development-and-Release-Management?version=current).